Teaching respect in your classroom? Give students the respect, activities, and skills they need to be good friends and good students.

 6. Whoever You Are – Mem Fox

 All human beings are alike.
-We might look different, sound different, and think different, but we are all human beings.
+We may look, sound, and think differently, but we are all human beings.
 This book teaches this knowledge to students, helping them understand that even though someone is different from them, they should still be treated with tolerance and respect.

 7. Good People Everywhere – Lynea Gillen

 If you want to teach your students to be grateful and caring, this is the book for your classroom.
-This book helps teach kids to look for the good in everyone, teaching them respect and appreciation.
+This book helps teach children to look for the good in everyone, fostering respect and appreciation.

 8. The Crayon Box That Talked – Shane Derolf

 This book will teach kids to respect diversity, celebrating the differences that make each person unique.
-Teaching kids this will help them strive to be a better person as they grow up.
+Teaching kids this will help them strive to become better individuals as they grow up.

 Use the book as a mentor text and teach some meaningful follow-up activities.
 Focus on the poem in the book and practice it often.
 Have kids create their own crayons with unique things about themselves.
 Click here to see more!